Caretaker-Sage37/SAGEconversations/README.md

 All submissions will be reviewed for alignment with SAGE values before acceptance.

-## Connection to SAGE Framework
+## Connection to SAGEframework

-This repository serves as the practical companion to the [SAGE Framework](https://github.com/username/SAGE-Framework) project.
+This repository serves as the practical companion to the [SAGEframework](https://github.com/Caretaker-Sage37/SAGEframework) project.
 While the framework provides the structural foundation, this space demonstrates living applications.

 ---